NWSL to allow individual training at team facilities, but that won’t include OL Reign

-The National Women’s Soccer League announced new steps on Monday toward holding a 2020 season which has been delayed due to the coronavirus pandemic, but the first part of the plan excludes OL Reign.
+The National Women’s Soccer League announced new steps on Monday toward holding a 2020 season that has been delayed due to the coronavirus pandemic, but the first part of the plan excludes OL Reign.

 Beginning Wednesday, players in markets not under stay-at-home orders are allowed to begin training as a household at team practice facilities with certain restrictions.
 But, due to Gov. Jay Inslee’s stay-at-home order that extends through May 31 for Washington state, Reign players and staff won’t be allowed to train at team facilities.

-While facilities will be open to teams not under stay-at-home orders, the league won’t allow use of locker rooms, weight rooms, and indoor team training rooms unless needed for medical treatments that cannot be done at home.
+While facilities will be open to teams not under stay-at-home orders, the league won’t allow use of locker rooms, weight rooms and indoor team training rooms unless needed for medical treatments that cannot be done at home.

 Teams able to participate in what is being called “Return to Play Phased Protocol” are to make any sessions voluntary and must be approved by the team’s medical staff in addition to following league protocols.
 Clubs are also permitted to have a staff member oversee the sessions, but that person must maintain social distance and only be on site to view the individualized practices.